Continuity Planning & Disaster Recovery Policy

 - Disruptions to operations are reduced.

 - Services are resumed, e.g.: teaching, research and public service.

 Continuity Planning for Laboratories and Research Facilities

-To help mitigate the damage or recovery time after a disaster or disruptive event occurs, the Office of Research Integrity and Outreach and the Office of Emergency Management encourages laboratories and research facilities to develop their own Continuity Plan.
+To help mitigate the damage or recovery time after a disaster or disruptive event occurs, the Office of Research Integrity and Outreach and the Office of Emergency Management and Continuity Planning (OEMCP) encourages laboratories and research facilities to develop their own Continuity Plan.